 - Different methodologies are employed to measure mortality in cases of COVID-19.
 This report uses 28-day all-cause mortality in laboratory confirmed cases of COVID-19 rather than deaths where suspected or confirmed COVID-19 is listed on the death certificate.
 This is aligned with the daily reporting of deaths by Public Health Scotland. - Overall more than a quarter of patients who were diagnosed with COVID-19 during an inpatient stay died within 28 days of their first positive test for SARS-CoV-2.
-A third of patients who developed probable or definite hospital onset COVID-19 died within 28 days. - The difference in all-cause mortality between the onset categories can largely be explained by differences in the demographics of cases.
-Cases with probable or definite hospital onset COVID-19 are older than cases diagnosed in the first two days of admission to hospital and are likely to be sicker (although co-morbidity data was not available at the time of writing). - After adjustment, patients who develop probable or definite hospital onset COVID-19 (day 8 of admission onwards) are at no greater risk of dying than inpatients who likely acquired SARS-CoV-2 in the with community (day 1 or 2 of admission) - Older hospitalised patients are likely to have longer lengths of stay in hospital, increasing their risk of healthcare associated infection including COVID-19.
-These patients are also more likely to die from other causes and these are not distinguished in all-cause mortality estimates. - Preventing transmission of SARS-CoV-2 is critical to reducing morbidity and mortality from COVID-19, particularly in older hospital patients.
+Nearly a third of patients who developed probable or definite hospital onset COVID-19 died within 28 days. - The difference in all-cause mortality between the onset categories can largely be explained by differences in the demographics of cases.
+Cases with probable or definite hospital onset COVID-19 are older than cases diagnosed in the first two days of admission to hospital and are likely to be sicker (although co-morbidity data was not available at the time of writing). - After adjustment, patients who develop probable or definite hospital onset COVID-19 (day 8 of admission onwards) are at no greater risk of dying than inpatients who likely acquired SARS-CoV-2 in the with non-hospital onset (day 1 or 2 of admission). - After adjustment for the confounding effects of hospital onset status, age and sex, patients who were first diagnosed with COVID-19 in hospital had lower odds of death within 28 days in wave 2 compared with wave 1. - Older hospitalised patients are likely to have longer lengths of stay in hospital, increasing their risk of healthcare associated infection including COVID-19.
+These patients are also more likely to die from other causes and these are not distinguished in all-cause mortality estimates. - Asymptomatic testing for SARS-CoV-2 has increased since the beginning of the pandemic.
+This will have increased case ascertainment including those with mild or asymptomatic disease who may have a lower risk of dying from COVID-19.
+It was not possible to distinguish between symptomatic cases and asymptomatic cases identified by testing policies nor control for this during these analyses. - Preventing transmission of SARS-CoV-2 is critical to reducing morbidity and mortality from COVID-19, particularly in older hospital patients.
 Infection prevention and control precautions and early detection and management of cases is vital in efforts to reduce the spread of SARS-CoV-2 in hospital settings.